m0ru/bak/04_solution.md

 This is already a lot conciser and more expressive.
 If error occurs at any point the control-flow will jump to the next catch in the promise-chain and `Promise.all` makes sure all needs finish loading before continuing.
 However, notice that the later access to `userInfo` requires nesting the Promises again.

-Before the rework, the code-base was already, occasionally using angular's `$q` as polyfill that was providing the same functionality in different places.
+Before the rework, the code-base was already, occasionally using Angular's `$q` as polyfill that was providing the same functionality in different places.
 However, as angular-service, `$q` required to keep all code, even asynchronous utility-functions, within angular-services.

 #### Async-Await